UltimateGolfCommunity/pleaseplease/VERCEL_ENV_SETUP.md

 - **Profile Updates**: Users can save their profile information
 - **Profile Creation**: New users get profiles created automatically
+- **Tee Time Creation**: Users can post tee times without "Invalid API key" errors
+- **Course Management**: Automatic course creation when posting tee times
 - **No More 500 Errors**: RLS policy violations are resolved
 - **UUID Validation**: Proper error messages for invalid user IDs

 ### 🔍 Testing:

+After deployment, try:
-After deployment, try updating a profile in your app.
-The 500 error should be gone!
+1. **Updating a profile** - The 500 error should be gone!
+2. **Posting a tee time** - No more "Invalid API key" errors
+3. **Creating courses** - Automatic course creation should work

 ### 📝 Note: